View our Covid-19 Response Learn More- Click to Dismiss

 Transitioning from Preschool to Kindergarten

-IEP teams need to plan for preschool-aged students to transition to the school setting (kindergarten).
-This transition typically involves a spring meeting with the IEP team and an amendment or IEP team meeting in the fall when kindergarten begins.
+IEP teams need to plan for preschool-aged learners to transition to the school setting (kindergarten).
+This transition typically involves a spring meeting with the IEP team to ensure collaboration and smooth transitions for the learner and family to kindergarten.

 During the Spring Prior to Starting Kindergarten